petrjancar/SeleniumTemplate/README.md

 - Cross-browser support
 - Parallel test execution
 - Screenshot on test failure
-- Configuration using a `.runsetting` file
+- Configuration using a `.runsettings` file
 - Working with Jenkins
 - Easily extendable